cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-grant.md

 :   Allows `DELETE` of a row from the specified table.

 REFERENCES
-:   This keyword is accepted, although foreign key constraints are currently not supported in Greenplum Database.
+:   This keyword is accepted, although foreign key constraints are currently not supported in Cloudberry Database.
 To create a foreign key constraint, it is necessary to have this privilege on both the referencing and referenced columns.
 The privilege may be granted for all columns of a table, or just specific columns.

 TRIGGER
 :   Allows the creation of a trigger on the specified table.

-    > **Note** Greenplum Database does not support triggers.
+    > **Note** Cloudberry Database does not support triggers.

 TRUNCATE
 :   Allows `TRUNCATE` of all rows from the specified table.